zqxyz/web-starter-template/readme.md

 # web-starter-template
-A simple monorepo template for a web app with an express backend and a Vuejs frontend
+A simple monorepo template for a web app with an express backend and a Vuejs frontend.
+I'm surprised by how opinionated the numerous templates available seem to be.
+This one is simple.

 ### Features